The analysis presented on the website is based on the data from newest edition (2025).

 Lymphoma

-A moderate level of restrictions in diagnosis and access to lymphoma treatment has been identified in the Visegrád (V4) countries as measured in the GAP score.
+A high level of restrictions in diagnosis and access to lymphoma treatment has been identified in the Visegrád (V4) countries as measured in the GAP score.

 Read more